 Some of the most common accidents occur on public or private grounds.
 General slip, trip and falls occur every day on both public footpaths and private walkways.

-Personal injuries can also occur as a result of the following:
+Personal injuries on private footpaths and walkways can also occur as a result of the following:

-• Holes and crack in concrete and other surfaces
+- Holes and crack in the concrete and other surfaces

-Local authorities are liable for public spots and businesses are responsible for their business premises.
-All businesses should have public liability insurance policies which should cover your claim.
-So if you have suffered personal injuries as a result of an accident that occurred on either public or private property, you should consider making a claim for compensation.
+Businesses are responsible for their business premises.
+All businesses should have public liability insurance policies that should cover your claim.
+So, if you have suffered personal injuries as a result of an accident that occurred on private property, you should consider making a claim for compensation.

 In order to find out whether you are entitled to claim compensation for your personal injuries all you need to do is visit our Free Case Review page or call GC Law direct on 1300 302 318.